pUrGe12/TerminAI/Sequencer/README.md

 Before, it used to immediately do that, hence always resulting in an empty queue.
 If we receive a message within these 5 seconds, then we immediately proceed forward.

 ---

-Dilemma:

-- [ ] The database now has more columns, to incorporate for the GPT layer stuff as well.
-We will need to work out if we need to send GPT stuff as history as well.